 To help you land the cream of the crop in a tight talent market, here is a quick list of strategies to sell your organization to a job candidate:

 - Be your company’s greatest cheerleader.
 Today’s candidates aren’t simply looking for a job, they’re looking for a great job.
-At every stage of the hiring process – from initial job posting through offer acceptance – actively promote the upsides of your opportunity, including the unique opportunities and culture benefits your organization offers, as well as the reasons the available opportunity is exceptional (specific ideas are listed below).
+At every stage of the hiring process – from initial job posting through offer acceptance – actively promote the upsides of your opportunity, including the unique opportunities and cultural benefits your organization offers, as well as the reasons the available opportunity is exceptional (specific ideas are listed below).

 - Know what matters to candidates.
 Offering a competitive salary is important, but it’s not the only thing that matters to job seekers.
 Identify candidates’ “hot buttons” – intangibles which are just as important as money, such as: challenging work; opportunity for advancement; location; flexible hours; a performance/salary review after six months; tuition reimbursement; occasional telecommuting days; professional development perks; and mentoring opportunities.
 Leverage these intangibles to sweeten the deal.